overture-stack/website/markdown/documentation/song/user-guide/analysis/index.md

 Analysis types are described by Song administrators, who can model the data inside an analysis type by creating [Dyanmic Scheamas](documentation/song/user-guide/schema).
 An analysis type can contain any variety  of information that needs to be recorded about a file type, define din `JSON` format.

-Song users mainly interact with Song by submitting data against an established analysis type schema, or by downloading file associated to an analysis in a bundle (e.g multiple files that are bundled together in one analysis)
+Song users mainly interact with Song by submitting data against an established analysis type schema, or by downloading files associated to an analysis in a bundle (e.g multiple files that are bundled together in one analysis).